Sarikwal1990/uask-chatbot-bdd/README.md

 prompt → The user input to the chatbot

 expectedMeaning → What the chatbot is expected to understand

-keywords → Keywords to match in the response

 Reports and Screenshots